kbob/kerfburn/doc/dev/architecture.md

 to the back holds one or more commands to the back.
 Each packet sent the other way indicates status of the hardware and back firmware.

-There is more detail in specificode.txt.
+There is more detail in specificode.md.